Phalentin/APB-Method-Website/src/yau/yaupb.md

 2. **Solve three cross edges:** Solve three cross edges exactly as you would in Yau.
 Place the cross on the left face at the bottom.
 3. **Solve remaining centers:** Solve the four remaining centers in their correct order.
 4. **Solve one edge:** Put the cross on the bottom face in the back and solve any edge with equator slice moves.
 Insert that edge into DF.
 5. **Solve other edges:** Solve the other edges using your method of choice.
-For 4x4, I'd recomment 3-2-3 edge pairing while for all bigger cubes you should use Freeslice.
+For 4x4, I'd recommend 3-2-3 edge pairing while for all bigger cubes you should use Freeslice.
 6. **Solve 2x2x3:** Hold the cross at the bottom face on the left and solve the two left F2L pairs in order to complete the 2x2x3.
 7. **Solve the dBR pair:** Solve the dBR pair.
 8. **OLL parity:** Check during EO recognition if you have OLL parity and correct it immediately.